Saudi Arabia: Market Profile

 Most prominent of the four is the King Abdullah Economic City (KAEC) in Rabigh, located along the Red Sea coast, covering an area of 181 sq km, approximately the size of Washington DC.
 It is expected to create 1 million employments for the country according to the Saudi Arabian General Investment Authority (SAGIA).
 The KAEC comprises six main areas, including the industrial zone, sea port, residential area, educational zone, resorts and financial island.
 The total investment cost of the KAEC is estimated at US$27 billion.
 The King Abdullah Port was opened in December 2013, with an annual capacity of 20 million twenty-foot equivalent units (TEU) upon completion of all phases.
 In addition, the KAEC industrial zone, expected to be completed by 2020, has attracted more than 90 local and multinational firms as at September 2015, providing investment of more than 10 billion riyals (US$2.7 billion).

 As part of the government’s “Saudisation” programme, a labour reform aimed at raising employment of Saudi nationals was introduced in 2011, along with a crackdown on illegal foreign workers in 2013.
 Over one million expatriates out of Saudi Arabia’s nine million foreign workers left subsequently, hampering growth in sectors that relied on cheap foreign labour.
 However, given the structural issues in the labour market, such as the high reservation wages for Saudi nationals, the unemployment rate for Saudi nationals remained high at 12% in 2016 (stayed the same as in 2012), compared with 5.6% for the overall population.

 The Saudi Arabian General Investment Authority (SAGIA) is the primary agency responsible for FDI promotion and has prioritised energy, transport and logistics, ICT, health, life sciences and human capital as key investment sectors.
 FDI projects must be licensed by the SAGIA; additional licenses from government authorities such as the Saudi Arabian Monetary Agency (SAMA) may be required for investment in specific sectors.
 More information on investment climate and regulations in Saudi Arabia can be found on the SAGIA website.

-According to SAMA, the cumulative FDI in the country amounted 809.7 billion riyals (US$251.9 billion) in 2014, 22.4% above its 2010 level.
-During the same period, China’s FDI stock in Saudi Arabia jumped from US$760.6 million to US$1.99 billion based on statistics from China’s Ministry of Commerce.
+Saudi Arabia’s cumulative inward FDI amounted US$231.5 billion in 2016, 31.3% above the 2010 levels.
+During the same period, China’s FDI stock in the country jumped from US$760.6 million to US$2.4 billion based on statistics from China’s Ministry of Commerce.